MicrosoftDocs/cloud-adoption-framework/docs/govern/cloud-service-controls.md

 The most basic implementation of service governance is listing permitted or disallowed services in Azure.

-In this form, the governance team publishes a list of either the allowed or denied services to the adoption teams.
+In this form, the governance team publishes a list of the allowed and blocked services to the adoption teams.

 ### Creating and reviewing allowed services

-To create the allow/blocklist of cloud services, review each cloud service against several previously defined criteria, including (but not limited to):
+To create an allowlist/blocklist of cloud services, review each cloud service against several previously defined criteria, such as:

-- Organization risk tolerance
+- Organization risk tolerance.
-- Corporate policy
+- Corporate policy.
-- Capabilities of adoption, security, and operational teams
+- Capabilities of adoption, security, and operational teams.

-### Implementing deny lists
+### Implementing blocklists

-Services that are explicitly denied use in your organization should utilize [Azure Policy](https://docs.microsoft.com/azure/governance/policy/tutorials/create-and-manage) to deny the use of the service.
+Services that are explicitly denied use in your organization should use [Azure Policy](https://docs.microsoft.com/azure/governance/policy/tutorials/create-and-manage) to block the use of the service.
 Azure Policy is a platform level of control and can be implemented by a management group to ensure control over subordinate subscriptions.

-The number of policies used to implement the deny service is a balanced decision that must take into account the process for a policy exception.
+The number of policies used to implement the block service is a balanced decision that must take into account the process for a policy exception.

 There are often exceptions for the use of a service.
 Once the exception has been approved through the organizational process, [Azure Policy Exceptions](https://docs.microsoft.com/azure/governance/policy/concepts/exemption-structure) can be used to allow the implementation of the service in a targeted area.

 If a single policy is implemented with all the denied services listed, then granting an exception for a single service will grant an exception to all denied services.
-Upfront implementation becomes simple, but releases more control with exceptions.
+Upfront implementation is simpler, but releases more control with exceptions.

-If policies are implemented to deny each service individually, then exceptions only release control of that one policy.
-This implementation allows for more control in the exception process, but creates greater work in the implementation of the initial deny policy set.
+If policies are implemented to block each service individually, then exceptions only release control of that one policy.
+This implementation allows for more control in the exception process, but creates greater work in the implementation of the initial block policy set.

 Your organization should balance the outcome of these two processes when deciding their own approach.

 ## Service review process

-Implementing cloud policy at the service level gives greater control, allows for granular solutions, but requires more effort.
+Implementing cloud policy at the service level gives greater control,  and allows for granular solutions, but requires more effort.
 For this type of implementation, a strong process is required to get the best result.

 This example is a simple four-step process.